grasshopper1/Opinion/README.md

     ```shell
       export DB=postgres # or mysql to use the mysql database.
-      rake # Runs the test suite against all adapters.
+      bundle exec rake # Runs the test suite against all adapters.
     ```